 This week Casting Networks caught up with the folk at Outward Film Network (OFN), a Midlands and London based filmmaking organisation that boast support for low and no budget filmmaking.
 Their remit is to support all those filmmakers who can’t reach the general population because they just don’t have the funds or support.
 What a great idea.
 So here we talk with one of the founders, Matthew Simmonds, about what they offer, how they can help actors and filmmakers, and what’s coming up for OFN.

 Casting Networks: So can you tell us a little about Outward Film Network and how it came to be?

 Outward Film Network: The Outward Film Network was setup to support, produce, and promote films shot on a no/low budget.
 Heading Outward is Matthew Simmonds, David Woods, and Phil Slatter.
 We’ve been making movies (short and feature) and writing about film for over fifteen years.

 Outward looks to embrace an approach to making film that’s often considered as being amateur or “student” filmmaking.
 We don’t think it’s beneficial to be catagorised, we can’t afford to compete with indie films (20k + budget), and to be catagorised as amateur creates an even greater disconnect.
 Influenced by movements such Dogme 95 and mumblecore, we like to discuss and make films that don’t fall into the “indie” or “industry” category.

-After yet another smashing night of Manchester ADP’s supremely popular event ‘Scripts Aloud’ I’ve spoken to four of the key players: Jaki McCarrick, writer of the engaging and heartbreaking Bohemians; Kyle Walker, the soul performer in the emotional journey that is My Man (written by Kenton Thomas); and the two wonderful women who make all of it possible—Hannah Ellis and Diana Macleod.
+After yet another smashing night of Manchester ADP’s supremely popular event ‘Scripts Aloud’ I’ve spoken to four of the key players: Jaki McCarrick, writer of the engaging and heartbreaking Bohemians; Kyle Walker, the sole performer in the emotional journey that is My Man (written by Kenton Thomas); and the two wonderful women who make all of it possible—Hannah Ellis and Diana Atkins.

 We asked each of them the simple question: